xli/sampling_prof/README.md

 When running SamplingProf in multithreading environment (e.g. Rails multithreading production environment), you need turn on multithreading mode so that you can profile all requests processing at same time cross threads.

+For performance concerns, multithreading mode will only take limit number of threads' sample while profiling.
+The default max samples of the threads is 4, you can change it by set max_sampling_threads.

+Since we randomly find max_sampling_threads number of threads in profiling threads, the result is still a statistical approximation.

 ### output interval

 Output interval controls how frequent SamplingProf should call output handler to flush out cached data.